-Our Big Warrior deck list guide features the best Rise of Shadows deck list for Season 61 of Hearthstone (April 2019).
+Our Big Warrior deck list guide features the best Scholomance Academy deck list for Season 77 of Hearthstone (August 2020).
 Our Big Warrior guide also contains Mulligan advice, card combos and strategy tips.

 Big Warrior is a Hearthstone deck that aims to tower over its opponents with giant and bulky minions, many of which you will have summoned onto the board for a discount - or via bonus effects - to make them more surprising or imposing.
 In order to reach that point, survival is your goal for the early-to-mid-game, after which you can unleash your big minions onto the board.

-In our guide to playing this deck in the new Rise of Shadows meta, we've got a solid deck list for you to start playing with when the expansion drops.
+In our guide to playing this deck in the new Scholomance Academy meta, we've got a solid deck list for you to start playing with during Scholomance.
 As we get a better idea of how the meta settles over the next few days, we’re going to be adding more words of advice to this guide, including Mulligan tips and more specific strategy insight.

 Big Warrior deck list and strategy

-This is the most popular version of Big Warrior currently seeing play in the Rise of Shadows meta.
-The deck may see further refinement over the next few days so we will update the list if so!
+This is the most popular version of Big Warrior currently seeing play in the Scholomance Academy meta.
+The deck may see further refinement over the course of the meta so we'll update the list if so!

 |2 x Shield Block|